How to Use Seedance 2.0 Text to Video: Step-by-Step Guide for Beginners

-Hey, guys.
-It’s Camille here.
 That morning I stared at a product mockup that needed a 10-second video loop, and instead of fussing for hours in editing software, I remembered Seedance 2.0.
 And just like that, what used to take me half a day took twenty minutes.
 There we go.

 Before you start — account, credits, and what to expect

-First, the practical bits.
-Seedance 2.0 is accessible through ByteDance’s Dreamina platform, with basic memberships starting at approximately 69 RMB per month (roughly $9.60 USD).
 There’s also a free tier offering around 225 daily tokens, which is enough to test the waters—maybe 1-2 short clips per day to learn how it thinks.
+I’d recommend living on the free tier for a full week before paying; you’ll learn the prompt syntax without any credit pressure.

 Minimum credit requirement per generation

-What 16 seconds actually looks like
+What 15 seconds actually looks like

 Setting resolution before generating

 Resolution settings live in the generation panel before you hit that button.
-You can choose aspect ratios like 16:9 or 1:1, and resolution options such as 720p or 1080p.
-My workflow: I draft at 720p to nail the motion and pacing, then re-run the keeper at 1080p for final export.
-Less wasted credits on experiments that don’t land.
+You can choose aspect ratios like 16:9, 9:16, and 1:1, and resolution options such as 720p or 1080p.

 Prompt structure that works